Skip to content

 Find more information

-What you will learn
+What you'll learn

 This tutorial shows you how to create a database, create a table in the database, insert data into the table, update the data, read the data, delete the data, and then delete the table.
-You will create views and stored procedures and configure a user to the database and the data.
+You'll create views and stored procedures and configure a user to the database and the data.

 This tutorial is divided into three lessons: